 If you receive any scholarship from organizations outside of the University of Minnesota Duluth (e.g.: a local community organization, church, etc.), it is your responsibility to forward the check(s) to the Office of Financial Aid for processing.
-You should endorse any check that is made payable to you and the University of Minnesota Duluth.
+You must endorse any check that is made payable to you and the University of Minnesota Duluth before submitting it.

 The University of Minnesota, Duluth is able to provide donor-funded scholarships to our students because of the generous contributions made by individuals and businesses.